European Super League: Consequences

-Wider fan protests
+Fan protests

 Following the collapse of the European Super League, many fan groups in England continued protesting against the ownership of certain clubs and for the introduction of the 50+1 rule seen in German football.
-The first of these protests occurred on 22 April, a day after the Super League's suspension; a group of around twenty Manchester United fans gained access to the club's Trafford Training Centre in Carrington for over two hours demanding the Glazers sell the club.
+The first of these protests occurred on 19 April when fans of Manchester City and Manchester United held protests at the City of Manchester Stadium and Old Trafford, with both sets of fans unveiling banners and flags.
+On 22 April, a day after the Super League's suspension; a group of around twenty Manchester United fans gained access to the club's Trafford Training Centre in Carrington for over two hours demanding the Glazers sell the club.

 On 23 April, a group of over 8,000 Arsenal fans gathered outside the Emirates Stadium protesting for the removal of Stan Kroenke.
 In response to this, Josh Kroenke stated that the owners had no intention of selling their stake.
 The same day, a group of about of 100 Tottenham Hotspur supporters appeared outside Tottenham Hotspur Stadium calling for the removal of Daniel Levy and ENIC Group as owners.
-On 24 April, a group of around 2,000 Manchester United fans gathered outside Old Trafford to the protests against the Glazers, the club owners.
+On 24 April, a group of around 2,000 Manchester United fans gathered outside Old Trafford to protest against the Glazers, the club owners.
 Ahead of the North West derby on 2 May, thousands of fans protested outside Old Trafford again, with an estimated 200 breaking into the stadium, which resulted in the game being postponed.
 Former Liverpool and Manchester United players expressed support for the fan-led protests.

-Resurrection attempt
+On 25 April, Manchester City fans protested at Wembley Stadium ahead of their 2021 EFL Cup final against Tottenham Hotspur, banners reading "Sack the Board" and "Fans, Football, Owners, in that order" were unveiled.